 This level of centralization not only increases the risk of errors in credit scores, but also the potential for sensitive information leaks.
 With so much personal data concentrated in just a few places — the institutions become vulnerable and not secure.

-With blockchain, everything changes.
+With adding blockchain to lending software solutions, everything changes.
 By leveraging this innovative technology, banks can tap into a more efficient and safe way of processing loan applications.
-Specifically, with the help of an encrypted, decentralized ledger, customers can start applying for loans based on their global credit scores and not be afraid of a sensitive information leak.
+Specifically, with the help of an encrypted, decentralized ledger, customers can start applying for loans based on their global credit scores and not be afraid of a sensitive data leak.

 As you can imagine, this improvement in service and an increase in the number of solvent customers make blockchain and financial software development a true interest for banking institutions.